 The SCRA covers many areas, and one is personal property that’s subject to liens and foreclosures, such as storage units.
 Trying to collect past-due payments from active servicemembers or filing suit against them can land you in trouble.

 Regardless of start dates of either the contract or active military service, the SCRA covers servicemembers.
-So storage operators should not try to lock out, foreclose or place a lien on, or sell the contents of a unit without a court order until 90 days after the servicemember is no longer on active duty.
+So storage operators should not try to lock out, foreclose or place a lien on, or sell the contents of a unit without a court order until one year after the servicemember is no longer on active duty.